 Represented defendant in a copyright infringement case regarding claims that defendant’s shoes used designs allegedly similar to plaintiff’s “Frankenstein” guitar design.
 The action was settled favorable to our client shortly after the filing of the complaint.

 - DKN Hotels v.
 Raffles Ltd

-Represented plaintiff in a trademark infringement case where the defendant claimed senior rights to the “Raffles” mark in the United States due to the alleged fame of the mark in Singapore without any proof of prior use in the United States.
-The action settled favorable to our client during the discovery phase.
+Represented plaintiff in a trademark infringement case where the defendant claimed senior rights to the “Raffles” mark in the United States due to the alleged fame of the mark in Singapore without any proof of use in the United States.
+The action settled favorable to our client prior to trial.